 16.11.12.
 Gloucester St view, workmen in crane box hoisted to Novotel, S red zone

-I trekked past The Gloucester ghost, awaiting demolition in the N red zone.
-(The Gloucester demo site would become part of CERA's Blueprint Performing Arts precinct & would remain a vacant demo site for over a decade).
+I trekked past The Gloucester ruin awaiting demolition in the north red-zone.
+(The Gloucester demolition-site would become part of CERA's Blueprint Performing Arts precinct & would remain a vacant demolition-site for over a decade before construction of the new Court Theatre).
 Behind was Forsyth Barr / Crowne Plaza Hotel.
-CERA had wanted to open the red zone CBD in April, 7 months before.
-The red zone CBD would only open in 2013, after 28 months' occupation by CERA.
-Ghost high rises like Forsyth Barr blocked reopening.
-It wasn't "dysfunctional Council" holding up CBD recovery, it was CERA.
+CERA wanted to open the red-zone-CBD in April seven months before.
+The red-zone-CBD would only open in 2013 after CERA's 28 months' occupation.
+Ghost high-rises like Forsyth Barr would block that reopening.
+It wasn't "dysfunctional Council" holding up CBD recovery it was slow CERA!

 16.11.12.
 Gloucester St view, Novotel & abandoned Camelot Hotel, S red zone left.
 N red zone right.
 Camelot Hotel would be demolished for Central Library / Turanga rebuild